Skip to Content

 stack and slam wedging

 Continue the process until there are no visible layers in the clay.
-Check for air bubbles and any areas of clay that have not been mixed sufficiently.
-Air bubbles in your clay may contribute to it exploding in the kiln.
+Check for air bubbles and any areas of clay that have not been mixed enough.
+Air bubbles combined with moisture in your clay may contribute to it exploding in the kiln.

 Step 9